Purcell-enhanced solid-state laser cooling: Theory

-\textbf{Theory.} Laser cooling of solids has been successfully achieved in a variety of rare-earth doped materials.
+Laser cooling of solids has been successfully achieved in a variety of rare-earth doped materials.
+In these materials the cooling is achieved by upconversion of incident laser light in the fluorescent process (Fig.~\ref{Fig1}b, inset).
 The key factors for cooling efficiency are the mean fluorescence frequency $\omega_f$ and the external quantum efficiency $\eta_e=E\gamma_r/(E\gamma_r+\gamma_{nr})$ with $\gamma_r$ and $\gamma_{nr}$ being respectively the radiative and non-radiative decay rates and $E$ the fluorescence escape efficiency.
 For a given ions density $N_0$, the absorption coefficient $\alpha_r$ is equal to $N_0\sigma_a$ with $\sigma_a$ the ion absorption cross section.
 In addition to the absorption from rare-earth ions, there is an additional background absorption $\alpha_b$ from impurities and other materials which contributes to heating.
 For high pump powers, rare-earth ions absorption saturates at a saturation intensity $I_s$.
-On the other hand, background absorption can be assumed to be virtually unsaturable~\cite{sheik2019optimum, knall2021radiation}.
+On the other hand, since background absorbers are typically broadband and have low quantum efficiency, they can be assumed to be virtually unsaturable~\cite{sheik2019optimum, knall2021radiation}.
 The net cooling power per unit volume is then given by

 for a pump frequency $\omega_p$ and a local pump intensity $I$.
-The total cooling power can be computed by spatially integrating Eq.~\ref{eq:Pc-general} over the structure.
+The total cooling power $\bar{P}_c$ can be computed by spatially integrating Eq.~\ref{eq:Pc-general} over the structure.
+The system's temperature $T$ depends on the thermal load in the setup and satisfies $\bar{P}_c(T)=\bar{P}_{\text{load}}(T, T_0)$, with $T_0$ temperature of the surrounding.
+The minimum achievable temperature is reached when the thermal load is minimized.
+Here, we look at the improvement of the cooling power, regardless of the thermal load specific to the setup.

 Due to absorption saturation, the cooling power reaches a maximum for an optimal pump intensity.
 From Eq.~\ref{eq:Pc-general} we find